adobe/aem-dispatcher-experiments/experiments/gracePeriod/README.md

 - http://aem-publish.local:8080/content/we-retail/us/en/products.html

-This will ensure that the 2nd test you run is not skewed by a pre-warmed cached.
+This will ensure that the 2nd test you run is not skewed by a pre-warmed cache.

 The JMeter test script included in this directory is meant to simulate traffic to a specific HTML page combined with an equal amount of invalidation requests.
 Think of this like a batch of activations all occurring one after another, and intertwined with the rest of the regular site traffic.
 The test will try to complete as many loops of the single thread group as it can in 10 seconds, which will give us a (very rough) idea of how throughput can change with the use of `gracePeriod`.